sumalka/SPIDYNAL/README.md

 - (Under Construction)

 ## Installation
-1. Go to the [Releases](https://github.com/maiz-an/SPIDYNAL/releases) section of the repository.
+1. Go to the [SPIDYNAL](https://github.com/maiz-an/SPIDYNAL/releases) page.
-2. Download the latest release .zip file.
+2. Click the Download button.</li>
 3. Extract the downloaded folder to your desired location.

 ## How to Use